dandemidow/qca4010/README.md

 ## Intsall XOCD

 If you use a virtual machine probably it will better to install XOCD in your host machine (for the better performance and it helps to avoid usb issues as well)

+**Note:** And if you already installed the xt-ocd daemon on a host machine there is no necessary to install this daemon on a guest system.

 - Windows